PArns/innogy-smarthome-lib/README.md

 * If on-going: the current process
 * Where the improvement is helping or how the bug can be reproduced

-The PR needs to contain unit tests to cover the code changes.
-PRs to the `master` branch cannot be accepted, so please make sure to target the `devel` branch.

 More information about our contribution guidelines can be found in the [CONTRIBUTING file](CONTRIBUTING.md).

 ## License